First Lady Fran DeWine

 The First Family enjoys celebrating family birthdays and special occasions at their home, the Ohio Governor’s Residence in Bexley, Ohio.
 Fran feels honored to be a part of history by living in this home that has been shared by past Governors since 1957 as she dedicates her time and energy to supporting children and families across the great state of Ohio.

-While the First Family will miss Teddy's, their First Dog, presence, they are looking forward to bringing Dolly, their springer spaniel, to the Ohio Governor's Residence.
+While the First Family misses Teddy, their First Dog, they are enjoying time spent with Dolly, their springer spaniel, at the Ohio Governor's Residence.